jmandel/shl-share-picker/README.md

 ./start-local.sh
 ```

-This starts 5 servers on different ports (Requester, Check-in, and Health apps).
+This starts 3 servers on different ports (Requester, Check-in, and the Flexpa health app).
 Visit **http://requester.localhost:3000** to try the flow.

 ## 5. License